 We expect you, as parent managers:

-- We expect you to stay and support the other rockers and bands.
+We expect you to stay after your rocker has performed to support the other rockers and bands.

 We will provide you with all of the materials required to do your jobs well.

 If we all do our part each rocker will leave Rock Band Land feeling like the rock stars that they are.
 If we don't, then we adults are all like broken vacuum cleaners and suck just a little bit.

 Not Afraid of The Dark